bonartm/quizdown-js/README.md

 			> Do some research!

 			- [x] Berlin
+				> This is the correct answer.
 			- [ ] Stuttgart
 			- [ ] Cologne
+				> Cologne is the fourth largest city.
 			- [ ] Düsseldorf

 			# Please bring the following into order!